johnpapa/angular-ngrx-data/README.md

 [_NgRx_](https://github.com/ngrx/platform/blob/master/README.md) helps Angular applications manage shared state in a "reactive" style, following the [redux](https://redux.js.org) pattern.

-> Tyry it!
+> Try it!
 See the [QuickStart](docs/quickstart.md) for instructions on adding NgRx and ngrx-data to your app.

 ## What Problems Does ngrx-data solve